Orrin Henry Ingram: Career

 Ingram started his career at Harris & Bronson Lumber Company in New York City in 1847.
 The company was active in the Pharaoh Lake Wilderness Area.
 Later, he worked for Fox & Englin, building a sawmill on the Rideau Canal and several sawmills on the Moira River, both of which are in Canada.
-Shortly after, the built another sawmill in Ottawa, Canada, for Harris & Bronson.
+Shortly after, he built another sawmill in Ottawa, Canada, for Harris & Bronson.
 He was then hired by Gilmour & Company, another Canadian lumber company.
 He invented the gang edger, but failed to patent it, leaving that opportunity to someone else.

 In 1857, Ingram established a sawmill in the Chippewa Valley of Wisconsin with Donald Kennedy and Alexander M. Dole.
 Their systematic deforestation led to the establishment of new towns across the valley.
 They established lumber yards in Wabasha, Minnesota, and Dubuque, Iowa.
 By 1881, the concern became known as the Empire Lumber Company.
 It was headquartered in Eau Claire, Wisconsin.
 Meanwhile, the lumber yard in Wabasha became the Wabasha Lumber Company and the one in Dubuque became known as the Standard Lumber Company.
 Ingram served as the president of both companies.
 He was also the founder and president of the Rice Lake Lumber Company in Rice Lake, Wisconsin.
 Additionally, he was an early investor in Friedrich Weyerhäuser's timber investments, later known as the Weyerhaeuser corporation.

 Ingram played an active role in the development of Eau Claire.
 He served as the President of the Eau Claire Water Works Company.
 He also served as the President of the Eau Claire National Bank and the Union National Bank.

 In Canada, Ingram served as the Treasurer of the Anthracite Coal Company, which operated in Anthracite, Alberta.